usnistgov/xslt-blender/README.md

 A particular area of interest is the pipelining of JSON data and integration of JSON data into XML-based pipelines, even using XSLT 1.0.

-Use this repository by browsing the code base, trying the examples (as served in a plain web server), then replicating and rewriting them.
+Use this repository by browsing the code base, trying the examples (as served in a plain web server or in the [portal](https://www.github.com/usnistgov/xslt-blender)), then replicating and rewriting them.

 Developers who are interested in this code base should consider both